.png)

 Kansas sales tax nexus requirements

-Kansas determines sales tax nexus through two primary methods: economic activity thresholds and physical presence indicators.
-The state's economic nexus standard, established by Senate Bill 50, creates one of the most straightforward requirements nationally.
+Kansas determines sales tax nexus through two methods: an economic threshold for remote sellers and physical presence indicators.
+The economic standard was enacted by Senate Bill 50, which the Legislature enacted over the governor's veto on May 3, 2021, effective July 1, 2021.

 Economic nexus thresholds